mohammadarsh/Spam-Classifier/README.md

 The `app.py` file loads the trained model and vectorizer, preprocesses the input message, and makes predictions using a simple TF-IDF based approach.

-## Screenshots/GIFs

-Include screenshots or GIFs here to demonstrate your application in action.
-You can capture different states of your application, such as when a message is classified as spam and when it's not.

 ## Acknowledgements

 - [Streamlit](https://streamlit.io/) for the easy-to-use web app framework.